willconant/neatjs/README.md

 ## Justification ##

-Anyone building a serious server-side JavaScript project should be using a source validator to avoid horrible things like polluting the global namespace.
+- You already need a source validator like JSHint or JSLint.

-Almost every JavaScript programmer agrees that the `function` keyword is a total bummer.
+- The `function` keyword eight characters too long.

-The majority of JavaScript programmers will admit to misusing the `this` keyword inside callbacks and spending precious moments being horribly confused by the outcome.
+- The `this` keyword sucks in functional programming.

-Some of us have a hard time typing the word "prototype".
+- It is surprisingly hard to type `prototype`.

-About half of Node.js programmers secretly hate typing `if (err) throw err;`
+- Including `if (err) throw err;` at the top of every function is an unreasonable amount of boilerplate.